ohscar/rmalloc/doc/paper/main.rst

 ===========================================================================
 :author: Mikael Jansson
 :abstract:
-    Memory fragmentation is a problem in systems with limited amounts of memory.
-This report describes the work and results conducted by the author designing and implementing a memory allocation system with compacting support, along a set of tools for visualizing characteristis and benchmarking the performance of user-provided allocators on arbitrary applications without requiring access to source code.
-The resulting allocator performed similar or better in speed but worse or similar in memory measurements.
+    Memory fragmentation is a problem in computer systems with limited amounts of memory, such as embedded systems.
+This report describes the work and results from designing and implementing a compacting memory allocation system and a benchmark suite, that aims to deal with the problem of memory fragmentation.
+The benchmark suite is a set of tools for visualizing characteristics and benchmarking performance of memory allocators.
+It can be used in any application, without source code to it, as long as the application calls the standard system malloc and free functions.
+Each allocator to be tested in the benchmark suite need only implement a thin wrapper API.
+The allocator designed in this report performed similar or better in speed but similar or worse in memory, compared to the other allocators tested in this report.

 .. role:: ref
 .. role:: label